Woodham family’s shock after Arthur’s will decrees legendary Dalston café must close

 A Dalston café that has been open for business for 70 years must now wind up – because its founder and namesake Arthur decreed in his will that it must be sold on his death.

-Arthur Woodham’s grandson Jamie had been hoping to take over the Kingsland Road business after his granddad, who turned 91 on Christmas Day, died on January 7.
+Arthur Woodham’s grandson James had been hoping to take over the Kingsland Road business after his granddad, who turned 91 on Christmas Day, died on January 7.

 But Jamie, 47 – who has been working in the shop since he was 12 – was shocked to discover Arthur’s final wish in his will.
 This week he found out the shop, which is also home to Arthur’s 88-year-old wife Eileen, must close on May 25.

-“It just said on his passing the shop must be sold,” Jamie told the Gazette.
+“It just said on his passing the shop must be sold,” James told the Gazette.

 “I was hoping it would be my future.
 It’s been my life and I’ve worked with him for 30 years.
 It’s a shame for me and a shame for the customers.”